Last updated: May 20, 2025

 Telephone and cellular phone

-The Protection of Health Act prohibits advertising and promotion of tobacco products.
-The definition of “promotion of tobacco products” includes “public distribution of tobacco products . . . [and] other forms of encouragement to purchase or use tobacco products – with no exceptions for any means of reaching to a customer.”
-Given this definition, the ban on advertising and promoting tobacco products is interpreted as banning promotion of tobacco products by telephone and cellular (mobile) phone.
+The law prohibits advertising and promotion of tobacco products.
+The definition of “promotion of tobacco products” includes “public distribution of tobacco products” and “other forms of encouragement to purchase or use [tobacco products], regardless of the form in which they reach the consumer.”
+Given this definition, the ban on advertising and promoting tobacco products is interpreted as including telephone and cellular (mobile) phone.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to tobacco advertising and promotion via telephone and cellular (mobile) phone.